High-dimensional Bayesian filtering through deep density approximation: Experimental setup

 which equals $0$ for the optimal estimator and is smaller-is-better in general.
 We report this metric in percentage to highlight how much larger the error of the approximation $\widehat{\mu}_k$ is compared to the optimal estimator $\mu_k$.

-For the second type of metric, which quantifies distributional discrepancy, we use the forward Kullback--Leibler divergence when a reliable reference is available.
+For the uncertainty-based metrics, which quantify distributional discrepancy, we use the forward Kullback--Leibler divergence when a reliable reference is available.
 Recall that $p_k$ solves \eqref{eq: FP-prediction}--\eqref{eq: FP-update}, and let $\widehat{p}_k$ denote the density of an approximation.
-For each $k=1,\dots,K$ we define
+For each $k=1,\dots,K$, and $\widehat{p}_k$, we define